Domestic Violence: Why You Won't “Know It When You See It”

-- Presence of dominant family member who does all of the talking for the victim.
+- The presence of dominant family member who does all of the talking for the victim.

-These indications are valuable clues, because even some incredibly serious injuries leave no marks at all.
+These indications are valuable clues, because even some serious injuries leave no marks at all.

 They also recognize the association between strangulation and femicide.
 They cite research linking strangulation with a high risk of future violence, including deadly violence, making non-fatal strangulation a major risk factor for homicide, particularly femicide.